orbifly/lirc2mqtt/README.md

 # lirc2mqtt
-Connects a MQTT message broker to a LIRC infrared device Up to now, it can just send codes using 'irsend'.
+Connects a MQTT message broker to a LIRC infrared device.
+Up to now, it can just send codes using 'irsend'.

 ## Prerequisites ##